So, you want to discover how to write a proposal for a project. Well, “Let there be light!” This article is here to show you the way.

-Typically, a project proposal includes an executive summary of your goals, i.e., what you want to accomplish, a description of objectives, and plans for achieving them.
+Typically, it will include an executive summary of your goals i.e. what you want to accomplish, a description of your objectives, and plans for achieving these.

 What is the purpose of a project proposal, and why do you need it?

 Writing a project proposal allows an organization to formally present its ideas, to a project backer or outside contributor/worker.